pylayers/pylayers/doc/notebook/5-SIM/Wheresimple.md

        [ -9.0914,  15.1899,   1.2   ]])
 ```

-The code below reads data from the M1-WHERE2 measurement campaign and store theme in arrays.
+The code below reads data from the M1-WHERE2 measurement campaign.

 ```python
 >>> for k in range(300):